 Peer support work

-Peer support work refers to non-clinical support provided by peer support workers to people experiencing an eating disorder or their families and supports.
-Peer support workers draw on their own lived experience of an eating disorder, or as a carer for someone experiencing eating disorder.
+Peer support is a form of psychosocial and recovery support and refers to non-clinical support provided by peer support workers to people experiencing an eating disorder or their families and supports.
+Peer support workers draw on their own lived experience of an eating disorder, or as a carer for someone experiencing eating disorder to provide mutuality, and social, emotional, and practical support to facilitate improved quality of life and recovery in others experiencing eating disorders.

-To find out more about what peer work involves, see NEDC's Peer Work Guide.
+To find out more about what peer work involves, see NEDC's Peer Work Guide and Butterfly's Eating Disorders Peer Workforce Guideline.

 Support groups